-(c) Historical volatility has been used to estimate the volatility of the share price.

-(d) Awards issued under these plans occurred before 7 November 2002 and as such are exempt from the provisions of IFRS 2/AASB 2 'Share-based Payment'.
-Details of these plans have been provided for information purposes only.

-(e) Exercise price on awards issued is equal to the exercise price as per awards outstanding.

-(f) Shares issued on exercise of BHP Billiton's employee share ownership plans include shares purchased on-market.

-- (g) In respect of employee share awards, the Group utilises the following trusts: (i) The Billiton Employee Share Ownership Plan Trust is a discretionary trust for the benefit of all employees of BHP Billiton Plc and its subsidiaries.
+- (c) Historical volatility has been used to estimate the volatility of the share price. - (d) Awards issued under these plans occurred before 7 November 2002 and as such are exempt from the provisions of IFRS 2/AASB 2 'Share-based Payment'.
+Details of these plans have been provided for information purposes only. - (e) Exercise price on awards issued is equal to the exercise price as per awards outstanding. - (f) Shares issued on exercise of BHP Billiton's employee share ownership plans include shares purchased on-market. - (g) In respect of employee share awards, the Group utilises the following trusts: - (i) The Billiton Employee Share Ownership Plan Trust is a discretionary trust for the benefit of all employees of BHP Billiton Plc and its subsidiaries.
 The trustee is an independent company, resident in Jersey.
 The Trust uses funds provided by BHP Billiton Plc and/or its subsidiaries as appropriate to acquire ordinary shares to enable awards to be made or satisfied under the LTIP, MAP, GIS, GSTIP, CIP, Shareplus and other employee share schemes operated by BHP Billiton Plc from time to time.
 The ordinary shares may be acquired by purchase in the market or by subscription at not less than nominal value.
-The Trust has waived its rights to dividends on shares held to meet future awards under Shareplus. (ii) The BHP Billiton Limited Executive Incentive Scheme Trust is a discretionary trust established for the purposes of holding shares in BHP Billiton Limited to satisfy exercises made under the LTIP, MAP, GIS, GSTIP, Shareplus and other employee share schemes operated by BHP Billiton Limited from time to time.
-During the 2014 financial year, this Trust was closed and any remaining shares were used to satisfy employee awards. (iii) The BHP Billiton Employee Equity Trust is a discretionary trust for the benefit of all employees of BHP Billiton Limited and its subsidiaries.
-The Trust uses funds provided by BHP Billiton Employee Equity Trust is a discretionary trust for the benefit of all employees of BHP Billiton Limited and or satisfied under the LTIP, MAP, GIS, GSTIP, Shareplus and other employee share schemes operated by BHP Billiton Limited from time to time.
+The Trust has waived its rights to dividends on shares held to meet future awards under Shareplus. - (ii) The BHP Billiton Limited Executive Incentive Scheme Trust is a discretionary trust established for the purpose of holding shares in BHP Billiton Limited to satisfy exercises made under the LTIP, MAP, GIS, GSTIP, Shareplus and other employee share schemes operated by BHP Billiton Limited from time to time.
+During the 2014 financial year, this Trust was closed and any remaining shares were used to satisfy employee awards. - (iii) The BHP Billiton Employee Equity Trust is a discretionary trust for the benefit of all employees of BHP Billiton Limited and its subsidiaries.
+The Trust uses funds provided by BHP Billiton Limited and/or its subsidiaries as appropriate to acquire ordinary shares to enable awards to be made or satisfied under the LTIP, MAP, GIS, GSTIP, Shareplus and other employee share schemes operated by BHP Billiton Limited from time to time.
 The ordinary shares may be acquired by purchase in the market or by subscription at not less than nominal value.
-The Trust has waived its rights to dividends on shares held. (iv) Kgatelo Pele Trust is a discretionary trust established for the benefit of the Hotazel Manganese Mines employees.
-The Trust uses funds provided by Hotazel M
+The Trust has waived its rights to dividends on shares held. - (iv) Kgatelo Pele Trust is a discretionary trust established for the benefit of the Hotazel Manganese Mines employees.
+The Trust uses funds provided by Hotazel Manganese mines to acquire shares in BHP Billiton Plc until such time that they vest in the employees.